 If you’re looking to get into the world of Bitcoin and cryptocurrency, then there are a few things you need to know.
-In this guide, we’ll walk you through everything from buying and selling bitcoins safely online, to storing them securely.
+In this guide, we’ll walk you through everything from how Bitcoin works, buying and selling bitcoins safely online, to storing them securely.
 We’ll also give you some tips on how to avoid common mistakes that newbies make when entering the world of Bitcoin.

 So, whether you’re a complete beginner or you’ve been dabbling in cryptocurrency for a while, this guide will help you make the most out of your Bitcoin experience.
 Let’s get started!

 What are bitcoins and how do they work

 Bitcoins are a digital currency that can be used to buy goods and services.
 They are created through a process called “mining”, which involves solving complex mathematical problems in order to verify Bitcoin transactions.
 Bitcoin miners are rewarded with bitcoins for their trouble, and they can then use those bitcoins to buy things or save them as an investment.